anydigital/bladeswitch/README.md

 </div>

 The only starter compatible with _BOTH_ (!)
 Jekyll and Eleventy at the same time.

-So you can develop locally using 11ty w/o [Ruby friction](https://any.digital/tricks/ruby/), and deploy natively to GitHub Pages using Jekyll (w/o writing GitHub Actions).
+So you can even develop locally w/o [Ruby friction](https://any.digital/tricks/ruby/) (thanks to 11ty), and still deploy natively to GitHub Pages w/o GitHub Actions (using built-in Jekyll).
 Now, with [Sveltia CMS](https://github.com/sveltia/sveltia-cms) included!

----

-It has only <big>3</big> direct dependencies:
+All of this — with only <big>3</big> direct dependencies:

 <table>
   <tr>